 Confidentiality, Privacy and Professional Practice

-I am deeply committed to providing each of my clients the highest quality service and make every possible effort to protect their privacy and confidentiality whilst creating that friendly and collegial environment so important in coaching.
+I am deeply committed to providing each of my clients the highest quality service; making every possible effort to protect their privacy and confidentiality whilst creating that friendly and collegial environment so important in coaching or supervision.

 Every Australian psychologist must abide by a stringent Code of Ethics developed by the Australian Psychological Society for the public's protection.
 Likewise, every member of the International Association of Coaching must pledge to abide by a Code of Ethics and set of Ethical Principles.
+As a professional supervisor, I am also dedicated to upholding the standards of ethical practice as put forward by the Australasian Association of Supervision.
 Please consult these sites if you wish to read about my ethical commitments in detail.

 In principle, these are the ethical standards I adhere to:

 Competence – I will maintain high standards of competence in my work, and continually monitor my practice and engage in professional development to maintain and improve my professional competence.
 This will, from time to time, entail my seeking professional supervision/consultation as required.

 Integrity – I will represent myself in a transparent, fair and honest manner, recognising my particular competencies and limitations and working within them.
 I will strive to be aware of my own belief systems, values, needs and limitations and the effect of these on my work.
 To the extent feasible, I attempt to clarify for relevant parties the roles I am performing and to function appropriately in accordance with those roles.